pierrepeterlongo/back_to_sequences/README.md

 ## Quick benchmark

 Reproducible by running `bench.sh` in the `benchs` folder.
-Results were obtained on GenOuest platform on a node with 64 cores (128 threads) Xeon 2.2 GHz (L1 = 48KB, L2 = 1.25MB, L3 = 48MB shared) with 900 GB of memory.
-Note that up to 1 million reads (included) results are similar using a macbook pro Apple M2 Pro, 16Go RAM
+Presented results were obtained on GenOuest platform on a node with 64 cores (128 threads) Xeon 2.2 GHz (L1 = 48KB, L2 = 1.25MB, L3 = 48MB shared) with 900 GB of memory.

+Non presented results on a macbook pro Apple M2 Pro, 32Go RAM, are almost identical.

 * Indexed: one million kmers of length 31 (takes 2s).
 The index size is 29MB.
 * Queried: from 1 to 100 million reads, each of average length 350